 How is an unsponsored application made?

 An unsponsored application on the scale up route must be made online.
 Having submitted their online application, the applicant will need to prove their identity and provide proof of their recent pay.
 The way in which an applicant can do this will depend on their nationality and what type of passport they have.
-The applicant may be able to use the UK Immigration: ID Check app or they may need to enrol their biometric information at either a UK Visa and Citizenship Application Services service point or an overseas visa application centre.
+The applicant may be able to use the UK Immigration: ID Check app or they may need to enrol their biometric information at either a UK Visa and Citizenship Application Services centre.

 If the applicant has worked for different employers, they can include earnings from more than one job, but they must have earned a monthly salary equivalent to at least the minimum threshold per year in each job they include, and only include proof of the highest earning salary if they had more than one job at any given time.
 They cannot count self-employed earnings towards the minimum earnings requirement as this is not paid through PAYE.